 During Term 2 participating schools compete against each other by recording the active travel journeys of each student.
 We provide financial and practical support for the program.

 Walk2School Month encourages primary school students to walk to and from school throughout October to build healthy habits for life.
 We offer schools resources and incentives to tailor events and programs to suit your needs.

-To find out about other sustainable programs and support we can offer your school please visit Sustainability resources for schools and kindergartens.
+To find out about other sustainable programs and support we can offer your school please visit our Sustainability resources for schools and kindergartens page.